mbaudin47/othdrplot/README.rst

 .. image::  doc/images/npfda-elnino-OutlierTrajectoryPlot.png

 With a multivariate sample, the
-MatrixPlot allows to plot the
-scatter plot matrix, with the density on the diagonal.
+MatrixPlot class allows to plot the scatter plot matrix, with the density on the diagonal.

 .. code-block:: python